kanishkatks/wine-price-prediction-NLP/readme.md

 ## Project Goal

 This project aims to predict the price of a wine bottle using its description and numerical features like points and region.
-We want to build a model that can provide an estimate of a wine's price based on textual and categorical data.
+We want to build a model that can provide an estimate of a wine's price based on textual and numerical data.

 ## Methods